thiagopbraga/estudo-nest/README.md

 ## Description

-[Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.
+I'm creating this project to learn more about NestJS and to create a simple API server to be used in my personal projects.

 <!-- motivo deste projeto (em ingles) -->
 ## Motivation

-I'm creating this project to learn more about NestJS and to create a simple API server to be used in my personal projects.
+Learn something new.

 ## Installation